rivtlib-dev/rivtlib.github.io/README.rst

     - a reStructuredText markup wrapper (see https://quickrestructuredtext.com)

+**rivt docs and reports**

+A rivt document (doc) is the formatted output of a rivt file as text, HTML or PDF.
+A rivt report (report) is an organized collection of rivt docs.
+**rivtlib** generates both single file docs and large reports.

 Commands (file processing)
 --------------------------

-rivt commands process files e.g. image, equations, tables etc. They start with a single or double bar (| or ||) and have the form::
+rivt commands process files e.g. imagea, equations, tables etc. They start with a single or double bar (| or ||) and have the form::

     | (--) label or title (tag) | /relative/path/file.typ(:start-end) | params